uviclibraries/tableau/dashboards.md

 -   Note that you can make any of the graphs on the dashboard your filtered item to tell a different story.
-If you click on the date/category/profit filter and select **Bookcases** in the **Furniture** section (click directly on the line on the graph), it will display how many chairs were sold in a year by a particular person.
+If you click on the Date/category/profit graph, click on the filter icon, and then select **Bookcases** in the **Furniture** section (click directly on the line on the graph), it will display how many chairs were sold in a year by a particular person.
 Feel free to play around with these filters to see if you can come up with a different interpretation!

 <button onclick="toggle('gif4')">Show/Hide Animation</button>